Xiao-MoMi/Custom-Fishing/README.md

 # Note: This project is under recoding.
-The new API would be available soon.
+New API would be available soon.
 # Custom-Fishing
 A fishing plugin that provides mini games.